Obama, Bush see raw emotions at 9/11 events

 By Steve Holland

-WASHINGTON President Barack Obama picked up where his predecessor George W. Bush left off in the war against Islamic militants after the September 11 attacks, and on Sunday both saw the raw emotions that linger 10 years later.
+WASHINGTON, Sept 11 President Barack Obama picked up where his predecessor George W. Bush left off in the war against Islamic militants after the Sept.
+11 attacks, and on Sunday both saw the raw emotions that linger 10 years later.

 They nodded their heads during a moment of silence, the only sound the roaring of the waterfall in the pool.